 If both clocks read 0.00, then the clock which shows the black flag is the clock which time-expired first.

 5. If pieces are accidentally knocked over in the course of making a move, they must be replaced in the player’s own time.
-If the player presses the clock with pieces displaced, this will NOT be deemed an illegal move; however, the opponent should restart the player’s clock and require the piece(s) to be replaced.

 6. Draw claims in last two minutes does not apply.